๐Ÿœ๏ธArchaeology of Mesopotamia

 Why This Matters

-When you're studying Mesopotamian archaeology, you're not just memorizing who sat at the top of society—you're learning to read the material record for evidence of social stratification, economic specialization, and institutional power.
+When you're studying Mesopotamian archaeology, you're not just memorizing who sat at the top of society.
+You're learning to read the material record for evidence of social stratification, economic specialization, and institutional power.
 Every palace foundation, temple complex, and humble mudbrick house tells a story about who held power, who produced goods, and who labored.
-The artifacts we recover—from royal cylinder seals to simple clay tokens—only make sense when you understand the social system that created them.
+The artifacts we recover, from royal cylinder seals to simple clay tokens, only make sense when you understand the social system that created them.

 On exams, you're being tested on how archaeologists identify social hierarchy through burial goods, architectural scale, settlement patterns, and artifact distribution.
-Don't just memorize that kings existed—know what material evidence distinguishes elite contexts from commoner households, and understand how specialization and surplus production enabled complex urban societies.
+Don't just memorize that kings existed.
+Know what material evidence distinguishes elite contexts from commoner households, and understand how specialization and surplus production enabled complex urban societies.
 That's what transforms a list of classes into actual archaeological thinking.

 Power at the Top: Political and Religious Authority

 The upper echelons of Mesopotamian society controlled both secular governance and divine communication.
-Archaeologically, these groups leave the most visible signatures—monumental architecture, rich burials, and administrative archives—because they commanded the labor and resources to build on a massive scale.
+Archaeologically, these groups leave the most visible signatures, monumental architecture, rich burials, and administrative archives, because they commanded the labor and resources to build on a massive scale.

 Kings and Royal Family

-• Royal tombs at sites like Ur provide dramatic evidence of elite status through retainer sacrifices, gold artifacts, and lapis lazuli jewelry
+• Royal tombs at Ur (excavated by Leonard Woolley in the 1920sโ€“30s) provide dramatic evidence of elite status through retainer sacrifices, gold artifacts, and lapis lazuli jewelry.
+The "Great Death Pit" alone contained 74 attendants buried alongside their ruler, a practice that has no parallel in commoner burials.

 Priests and High-Ranking Religious Officials